plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-09-08-day-6-local-global-connected…-oh-my.md

 ![Master component vs. component instance](/assets/i/post-bofa-master-component.png)

 * It is a layer (or group of layers) that gets special treatment in Figma, like a purple ❖ diamond next to its name in the Layers panel or showing up in the Assets panel;
-* It be re-used as *instances* across multiple screens, and a change on master component will update all of the instances;
+* It can be re-used as *instances* across multiple screens, and a change on master component will update all of the instances;
 * It can contain *props,* which are the changeable parts of a component, defined as values that can be connected to specific design properties;
 * It can have multiple *variants*, or different variations, of the same component with various style combinations, and they can also contain their own unique props.
 * It can be published to a library for use in other projects;